lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 | Is8  | Secure enclave isolation                                  |
 {: #isoltbl title='Levels of Isolation Capabilities'}

-## Shielded Secrets
+## Secret Shielding

-Some platforms employ hardware support to keep secrets shielded from potential attackers (usually in conjunction with secure enclave functionality).
+Some platforms employ hardware support to establish additional protection from potential attackers for some specific secrets, strongly isolating them from most code (usually in conjunction with secure enclave functionality, see Is8 above).
-At the time of writing, there is significant ongoing innovation but no agreed common terminology for levels of secret shielding.
+At the time of writing, there is significant ongoing innovation but no agreed common terminology for levels of this "secret shielding".
 {{shieldtbl}} therefore only provides a rough spectrum, starting from Sh0 for no special hardware provisions to maintain secrecy (while assuming that the usual software measures can be applied even to Sh0